Skip to main content

 The responses to these FAQs are intended to provide summary information about some frequently asked questions, but they do not constitute university policy.
 For complete information, please refer to the official university policies at policy.byu.edu.

-The Office of the General Counsel (OGC) provides legal advice and representation to Brigham Young University, Brigham Young University–Idaho, Brigham Young University–Hawaii and Ensign College.
+The Office of General Counsel (OGC) provides legal advice and representation to Brigham Young University, Brigham Young University–Idaho, Brigham Young University–Hawaii and Ensign College.
 Each university or college and all of its schools and departments are one legal entity.
 In that capacity, OGC attorneys advise all personnel in their official capacities, on various legal issues.

 What type of legal services does the OGC provide?